martinburrows/martinburrows.github.io/_posts/2016-01-18-automatic-unflattening-with-automapper.md

   .ForMember(m => m.Author, o => o.Unflatten());
 {% endhighlight %}

 When recently faced with a need for this I wrote a primitive but effective unflattener which infers the type involved (`Person`) and looks for properties prefixed with the property name (AuthorName, AuthorEmail) to map from.
-Defining the mapping for this is far simpler as every property does not need to be included - just a call to `Unflatten()` is required.
+Defining the mapping for this is far simpler as every property does not need to be included - just a call to `Unflatten()` is required, which can be re-used with any type.

-`Unflatten` is an extension method as defined below:
+`Unflatten` is a generic extension method as defined below:

 {% highlight c# %}
 public static class MappingExtensions